 Aside from the list of names of those we owe amends, there's a second part to this step that we don't want to overlook.
 Some people we will be willing to go to right away.
 With others, we'll have to pray for the willingness to do this.
-The book suggests we pray daily for the willingness until it comes.
-In the meantime, we can begin to make those amends that we are ALREADY willing to do.
-We have found when we begin the restitution process in conjunction with praying for the willingness to do the seemingly more difficult amends, we start to ALSO become willing to make the amends that we never thought we'd be willing to face.
-We become more willing when we commence to get results from making other amends.
-When making the Eighth Step list, it is sometimes suggested to break the names into two categories: amends I am willing to make NOW, and amends I am NOT willing to make now.
-Also, the word "amend" has a second definition besides "setting right the wrong".
-To amend a document is to make a permanent change to it.
-So in making amends, not only are we to "right all such matters to the best of our ability", but we must ALSO change and stop doing the behavior that brought about the harm to begin with.
-You cannot make amends for things you still do.
-We can't call it OLD behavior if we are STILL doing it.
-We must move away from our old habit of apologizing for something but then doing it again.
-Our changed actions will speak louder than our words.
-For an Eighth Step form to help you put together your Eighth Step list please go back to the Step 8 & 9 files and see the "Step 8 & 9 Worksheet."
-Please pay close attention to the headings for each column.
+The book suggests we pray for the willingness until it comes.
+In the meantime, we can begin to make those amends that we are already willing to do.
+We have found when we begin the restitution process in conjunction with praying for the willingness to commence with the seemingly more difficult reparations, we start to cross off names we never thought we'd be willing to face.
+We become willing when we commence to get results from making the amends.